Agentic Readiness Scorecard

 SecurityRecipes is strongest when it is the secure context layer that makes agentic remediation easy to approve.
 The Workflow Control Plane declares what a workflow may do.
 The MCP Gateway Policy Pack turns that scope into runtime decisions.
 The Agentic Assurance Pack explains the control story.
 The readiness scorecard turns all of that evidence into an adoption decision.

-That matters for an enterprise or acquirer because agentic AI programs are moving from pilots to platform rollout.
+That matters for an enterprise or reviewer because agentic AI programs are moving from pilots to platform rollout.
 The hard question is no longer “can an agent fix this?”
 It is “which agentic workflows can we scale without inventing new governance every time?”

 What was added